Research Stays

 Possible Funding Sources:

-• Governmental Fellowships or grants from your home institution
+• Governmental Fellowships or grants from your home institution or national funding agencies.

-• Erasmus+ (doctoral track), if applicable
+• Erasmus+ (doctoral mobility)

 How to Proceed: